via: Pexels / Alexander Suhorucov

 49. What one invention would you un-invent if you could?

-The iPhone or the electric toothbrush?
+Why It's Great: The iPhone or the electric toothbrush?
 The hot-air balloon or the humble shovel?
 There are so many options, and each choice could have a significant impact on the world.
-Whether your group chooses things that did the most damage to humanity or randomly picks items we use every day, the choices and the reasons will be pretty amusing.

 50. What's the best conspiracy theory you can make up on the spot?

-Life is full of conspiracies.
-This one works best with a group since conspiracy theories are great to build off one another.
-Once the ball is rolling, you can really end up in some pretty bizarre and hysterical places.
+Who To Ask It To: This one works best with a group since conspiracy theories are great to build off one another.

 51. Are people ethically obligated to improve themselves?